bashwiki/bashwiki.github.io/wiki/exit_english.md

-# [리눅스] Bash exit 사용법
+# [Linux] Bash exit command: Terminate a shell session

 ## Overview
-The `exit` command in Bash is used to terminate a shell session or a script.
-Its primary purpose is to provide an exit status to the calling process, which can be useful for error handling and debugging.
-When a script or a shell session ends, the exit status can indicate whether it completed successfully or encountered an error.
+The `exit` command in Bash is used to terminate a shell session.
+It can be used to exit from a script or to close the terminal window.
+When you exit, you can also return an exit status code, which can be useful for indicating success or failure of a script.

 ## Usage
 The basic syntax of the `exit` command is as follows: